An Overview of Charcoal Rot of Soybean

 Disease Development

-The charcoal rot fungus survives in soil and plant residue as very small, hard black structures known as microsclerotia (Figure 3).
-Many agronomic plants are host to this disease, which means that pathogen inocu- lum can be present in residues of several crops including corn, soybean, grain sorghum, sunflowers, and many weed hosts.
+The charcoal rot fungus survives in soil and plant residue as small, hard black structures known as microsclerotia (Figure 3).
+Many agronomic plants serve as hosts to this causal organism, which means that pathogen inoculum can be present in residues of several important rotation crops, including corn, soybean, grain sorghum, sunflowers, and many weed species.

-Infected soybean seed can also be a source of inoculum, although seed infection may not always be apparent, with microsclerotia embedded in cracks in the seed coat or on the seed surface.
-When soybean roots come into contact with or grow very close to microsclerotia, the latter germinate and infect those roots (Figure 4).
+Infected soybean seed can also serve as a source of inoculum, although seed infection may not always be apparent with microsclerotia embedded in cracks in the seed coat or on the seed surface.
+When soybean roots come into contact with or grow close to microsclerotia, the latter germinate and infect the roots (Figure 4).
 This can occur throughout the season, affecting even young seedlings when soils are wet.
-Once the roots are infect- ed, the fungus will slowly colonize both root and stem tissue until soybeans reach the reproductive growth stages (flowering to full maturity).
+Once the roots are infected, the fungus will slowly colonize both root and stem tissue until soybean plants reach the reproductive growth stages, from flowering (R1) to full maturity (R8).

 After pod fill is complete, colonization rapidly increases as the plant fully matures.
 The fungus grows within the roots and stem and interferes with water uptake by clogging vascular tissue with fungal growth and newly formed microsclerotia (Figure 5).